arne-schroppe/entitas/IDEAS.md

 Entitas Ideas
 ====

+Performance optimizations

+- object-pool ESChangedEntity and use single instance for multiple collections (ESCollection#addEntity & ESCollection#removeEntity)
+- swap to something more performant than NSNotificationCenter for collection updates (one-to-many)
+- remove NSDictionary copy in ESEntity#components
+- create a substitute-component method to not trigger removal/addition into collections and dispatch update event instead

 Unsorted list of ideas for Entitas, we need to find a place to discuss them.

 - Enity should have an ID